 The most significant risk for travelers to Sudan is the potential for political unrest and violence.
 The country has a history of protests and demonstrations, which can escalate into violence.
 Additionally, there have been reports of kidnappings, robberies, and carjackings, particularly in the capital city of Khartoum.

 Another significant risk is the spread of diseases, particularly malaria, cholera, and typhoid fever.
 Sudan is a high-risk country for these diseases, and travelers are advised to take necessary precautions, such as getting vaccinated and using insect repellent.
-(See Also: Is Sendai Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Machu Picchu Now? – 2023 Update)

 Travel Restrictions and Advisories